Dynamic electron-phonon and spin-phonon interactions due to inertia

-We continue discussing the individual terms in the Hamiltonian arising in the noninertial reference frame.
-To do so we introduce the pseudoelectric field,
+In comparison to equation \eqref{deq}, equation \eqref{seq} determines a two-spinor $\Phi$ (due to the spin degrees of freedom, \eqref{seq} could also be called Pauli equation).

+For brevity, we ommitted writing down the coupling to an electromagnetic field in this discussion.
+In general, we assume electrons being localized on an atom, which requires a confining potential $V(\vec{r}+\vec{d}(t))$, or, $V(\vec{r})$ in the local coordinate frame.
+In the non-relativistic limit, a scalar potential in the Dirac equation leads to a scalar potential plus spin-orbit interaction and the Darwin term \cite{bjorken1964relativistic,strange1989relativistic}.
+However, to lowest order, no additional corrections due to the moving frame emerge (compare also Ref. \cite{muller1976two}).
+Hence, writing down \eqref{seq} implicitly encourages the reader to add respective potential terms.

+We continue discussing the individual terms.
+The most prominent term is the spin-rotation coupling, or Mashoon-Zeeman term.
+In fact, comparing the Zeeman coupling $\mu_B g_J \vec{B}\cdot\vec{J}$ to the spin-rotation coupling, allows us to identify a 1~THz rotation with a 10~T magnetic field (note that the inertial spin-rotation coupling is different from the spin-rotation coupling $\sim \vec{J}\cdot\mat{M}\cdot\vec{I}$, coupling the electronic spin $\vec{J}$ to the nuclear spin $\vec{I}$, via the tensor $\mat{M}$).
+Although this seems like a significant effect, it has only sparsely been discussed in the context of rotating molecules \cite{SpinRotationShen2003}.

-For the electron mass of $9.1\times10^{-31}~\text{kg}$, the typical atomic distances of $1~\text{\AA}$, and vibrational frequencies of $\text{THz}$, the pseudo electric field is $\approx 10~\text{Vcm}^{-1}$.
-In general, $\vec{E}_p$ is time-dependent due to the circular motion of the ions.
+Furthermore, there are three terms connected to the centrifugal force.
+For the electron mass of $9.1\times10^{-31}~\text{kg}$, the typical atomic distances of $1~\text{\AA}$, and vibrational frequencies of $\text{THz}$, the centrifugal force is $\approx 10^{-16}~\text{N}$.
+Comparing this value to a fictuous electric field applied to an electron, this corresponds to a field strength of $\approx 10~\text{Vcm}^{-1}$.
+In general, the action of the centrifugal force is time-dependent due to the circular motion of the ions.
 However, the ionic motion is in the THz regime, corresponding to the meV energy range.
 Hence, for sufficiently large level splitting, we apply the adiabatic approximation, assuming that the ionic motion is much slower than the electronic degrees of freedom.
-As a consequence, the electronic system remains in the ground state for each realization of $\vec{d}$.
+As a consequence, the electronic system remains in the ground state.